MarcusRisanger/Dataverse-API/README.md

 ### Initialize interface with Entity

-To initializes an interface with a specific Dataverse Entity, use the `.entity()` method.
+To initializes an interface with a specific Dataverse Entity, use the `DataverseClient.entity()` method.
 It returns a `DataverseEntity` object that allows interaction with this specific entity.

 ```python
 entity = client.entity(logical_name="foo")